corbanvilla/3-3LEDCube/README.md

 Now bend all the short legs (cathodes), and place them in the mold so they're all touching each other, like shown in the picture:

 ![img2](/images/img2.png "")

+Solder all the legs together but make sure they don't touch the anode (longer leg).
+If you have tweezers, you can use them to hold together the legs while you solder.
+They'll make your life much easier! :-)